professorkalim/stats22-23/Making_a_Plot.md

 # Saving the graph as a png file

 Remember when we created the folder on your computer desktop?
 It is time to start using it!

-Click the "Export" dropdown button and then "Save as Image..." to open the save screen.
-Choose the folder you created as the directory and save the image there.
-Take a look in the folder to make sure it worked before moving on.
+1. Click the "Export" dropdown button and then "Save as Image..." to open the save screen.
+2. Choose the folder you created as the directory and save the image there.
+3. Take a look in the folder to make sure it worked before moving on.

 # Legible code practice

 With so many arguments, it is important to make your code legible to others and for yourself when you return to the file at a later time.
 One method I will expect you to use is to click the Shift+return key every time you use a comma to separate arguments.
 Try copying this line of code and trying it out.
-Save the graph in your folder as before.

 ``` r
 plot(cos, -pi, 2*pi, xlab = "Inputs", ylab = "Outputs", main = "Legible Code Practice - Cos(x)", type = "o", pch = 1, lwd = 1, col = "purple", cex = 1, xaxt="n")

 axis(1, at = -3:6, labels = c('Appx -Pi','-2','-1','0','1','2','3','4','5','Appx 2pi'), las=2)
 ```
+Save the graph in your folder using the same instructions as before.

 # Challenge: Saving without clicks
 Plot the weather forecast in Antarctica for the next 10 days using what you've learned above.
 So that you don't replace your work from above, give the X and Y vectors names other than X and Y.